 Other simulation models that could be useful in civilian life include traffic modelling.
 It is estimated that traffic congestion will cost the UK economy £5.1bn a year or £1,211 per driver.
 Based on the average value of earnings or leisure time they would be wasting in traffic.
 According to one report, setting quantum computers to work on managing traffic flow in congested areas could yield huge cost savings by optimising routes in real time for travellers.
 Fujitsu & Volkswagen have also echoed this sentiment, noting the importance of quantum computing in an effort to reduce congestion.

 Taking space exploration to a new level with quantum computing

 The way that quantum computers work means that they will be ideally placed to analyse data collected by telescopes looking, for instance, for habitable planets.
 Current computer technology simply can’t do this efficiently so when quantum computers are finally with us they can interrogate historical data collected by space telescopes for information that was missed the first time round, and make future space data analysis far more efficient.
 NASA also has a quantum computing laboratory known as Quantum Artificial Intelligence Laboratory (QuAIL), in which it hopes quantum computers will one day help it solve optimisation problems on its aeronautical missions.

 Image processing for intelligence services

-If you are a limited company developing components, algorithms or equipment for quantum computing there is high probability that you could be eligible for government support through R&D tax credits.
+If you are a limited company developing components, algorithms or equipment for quantum computing there is a high probability that you are eligible for government support through R&D tax relief.
 Whether you are profit or loss making, these can help fund your expenditure in this technically challenging, cutting-edge field.
-To find out more information contact us.
+To find out more about claiming r&d tax credits in quantum computing contact us.